vzhd1701/evernote-backup/README.md

 Sorry for the extra steps, tasks and reminders are not accessible using current public API, so I had to use Evernote's new sync API which is not available for third party apps yet.
 I have placed a request to grant my app key access to the new API, but I have not received a response yet.

+### SSL Errors

+If you get any SSL errors, please run `evernote-backup -v manage ping` to check your connection to Evernote server and get full information about the SSL environment.

+You can also try using `--use-system-ssl-ca` flag to make `evernote-backup` use system Certificate Authority (CA) storage instead of the bundled one.

 ### How to refresh expired token

 In case your auth token that you initialized your database with expires, you have an option to re-authorize it by running the `evernote-backup reauth` command.
 It has the same options as the `init-db` command.